danielsatya/danielsatya/README.md

 ![Update your browser](https://anandaduipa.org/assets/logotrans.png)

-- The Ananda Duipa Foundation is a non-profit group.
+- Ananda Duipa is a non-profit group.
 The website serves as a hub for sharing their mission, accomplishments, and ways to get involved.

 - **Role**: For this project, I employed HTML, CSS, JS and PHP to develop a website that not only conveys the organization's message effectively but also allows for seamless donation processing.
 The responsive design ensures accessibility from different devices, helping the foundation reach a wider audience.